aks1204/MHA-FS/README.md

 [Link](https://www.analyticsvidhya.com/blog/2017/07/introduction-to-genetic-algorithm/)

+We have chosen tournament selection method for selection.
+In tournament selection we have run tournament amongst 10 inviduals in our population.

+We have chosen uniform crossover method with 0.95 as our crossover probability.

+We have chosen multiple points for mutation with 0.025 as our mutation probability.
+We have chosen flip method for mutation wherein we have replaced 1 with 0 or vice versa for a particular dimension in our dataset.

 The graphs below depict global best fitness value and local best fitness value for Genetic Algorithm as a function of number of epochs/iterations.

 ![lbfc (1)](https://github.com/aks1204/MHA-FS/assets/57048028/f4b5c3c3-7d16-4549-aa71-7be1f539e1aa)